Feeding behavior of Tyrannosaurus: Scavenging

 Other evidence suggests hunting behavior in Tyrannosaurus.
 The eye-sockets of tyrannosaurs are positioned so that the eyes would point forward, giving them binocular vision slightly better than that of modern hawks.
 Horner also pointed out that the tyrannosaur lineage had a history of steadily improving binocular vision.
 It is not obvious why natural selection would have favored this long-term trend if tyrannosaurs had been pure scavengers, which would not have needed the advanced depth perception that stereoscopic vision provides.
 In modern animals, binocular vision is found mainly in predators.

-A 2021 study focusing on the vision and hearing of the small theropod Shuvuuia, to which Tyrannosaurus was compared suggests that Tyrannosaurus was a diurnal animal and would have hunted or scavenged predominantly during daylight hours, a feature it shared with the dromaeosaurid Dromaeosaurus, which was also compared to Shuvuuia in the study.
+A 2021 study focusing on the vision and hearing of the small theropod Shuvuuia, to which the tyrannosaurid Alioramus was compared suggests that Alioramus was a diurnal animal and would have hunted or scavenged predominantly during daylight hours, a feature it shared with the dromaeosaurid Dromaeosaurus, which was also compared to Shuvuuia in the study.